This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 This is the only way they can do it.

-Trent Lott, he had to resign over it was just a joke about Strom Thurman.
+Trent Lott, he had to resign over, it was just a joke about Strom Thurman.

 After he apologized five times, he still had to resign.

-Carey hasn't even apologized.
+Kerry hasn't even apologized.

 And I thought, so what?

-That's that's that's a straw dog in it.
+You know, this apology business, that's a straw dog in it.

 He said what he said.